evasabeeh/Calendar/README.md

 ## Features

 - Calendar View
-- Event Management
+- Event Management (Prevention of overlapping of events; Add or Delete events)
-- Event List
+- Event List (Display list of events on selected day)
 - Data Persistence on Page refreshment
+- Clean and modern UI
+- Filter events on selected day
 - Color coding for different Events (such as Work, Personal and others)
 - Export the Event List as JSON or CSV file